SCRT-HQ/VaporShell/docs/glossary/Add-VSEventsRuleAwsVpcConfiguration.md

 ## SYNOPSIS
 Adds an AWS::Events::Rule.AwsVpcConfiguration resource property to the template.
-This structure specifies the VPC subnets and security groups for the task and whether a public IP address is to be used.
+This structure specifies the VPC subnets and security groups for the task, and whether a public IP address is to be used.
 This structure is relevant only for ECS tasks that use the awsvpc network mode.

 ## SYNTAX